-These procedures are guidelines.
+These procedures are guidelines for the process we sort of follow where I have been working.
 At any stage there may be back and forth communications required between the originator, the Engineer and Design as well as marketing and others.
 There may even be loopbacks to a previous point in the process at times.